 Inference is choosing an hypothesis based on data.
 In statistical inference, the decision is based on a model of the probabilities of the hypotheses, H and the data, k (or x above).
 What are our hypotheses?
 Think of the task in terms of signal transmission.
-The sender wishes to set the intensity of the light switch to one of two positions, corresponding to a high and low light.
-The signal (or hypothesis space) is simple: $H = S_L$ (low), or $H = S_H$ (high).
+The "sender" wishes to set the light switch to one of two positions, corresponding to a high and low average light intensities.
+The signal (or hypothesis space) is simple, the states of the switches: $H = S_L$ (low), or $H = S_H$ (high).
 The idea is that we have two hypotheses that each determine a conditional probability distribution.

-Thus, given a measurement of x photons, there is an inherent ambiguity in determining the cause or signal-- S_L or S_H ?
-Next time, we will study dignal detection theory, and then see how to extend the fundamental principles of SDT to general perceptual inference for image patterns and visual tasks.
+Thus, given a measurement of x photons, there is an inherent ambiguity in determining the cause or signal-- $S_L$ or $S_H$ ?
+Next time, we will study signal detection theory, and then see how to extend the fundamental principles of SDT to general perceptual inference for image patterns and visual tasks.
 We will turn the generative problem on its head, and derive the best guesser for deciding light switch position based on a measure of light intensity.